Staff Product Designer

 A path students could actually follow, from interest to enrolled.

 A task-based experience that meets students at the moment they show interest in a school, then walks them forward step by step.
 Schools define what "next" looks like for them.
-Niche surfaces it in a format students recognize: a clear list of meaningful next actions, the trusted Inbox channel for school messages tied to each one, and progress that the student owns.
+Niche surfaces it in a format students recognize: a clear list of meaningful next actions, the trusted Inbox channel for school messages tied to each one, and progress the student owns.

 For students